 - The other option is to establish paternity through a court order.
 This is where the legal paternity test comes into play.

 Legal Paternity Testing

 In order to prove paternity for court purposes, a legal paternity test is usually necessary.
 A legal paternity test requires a chain-of-custody process whereby a third-party Collector verifies participating individuals’ identity, witnesses DNA collection and then sends the samples to directly to the testing laboratory.
 This process ensures that no party has tampered with samples and prevents any other fraudulent activities.
 Once results are received at the lab, the DNA from the father, child and sometimes mother is compared and results are released to the participants.

-- First, you need to call IDENTIGENE.
-During this phone call, a DNA sample-collection appointment is set up at a location near you.
+- First, you need to call DDC.
+During this phone call, a DNA sample-collection appointment is set up at a location near you

-- We send all of the testing supplies to your Collector prior to the collection appointment.
+- We send all testing supplies directly to your collector prior to the collection appointment.
 If you’ve already purchased an at-home kit from the store, we’ll credit your account

-- Results are be ready by phone or online two (2) business days after the samples arrive at our laboratory.
+- Results are ready online two (2) business days after the samples arrive at our laboratory.

 Follow us on Facebook and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 888-404-4363, Mon-Fri from 9 AM to 6 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.

 My son myself and his mother were tested at the courthouse and the result was 96.35%….will this number hold up in court?
 I have been ordered to pay child support